tl-ecosystem/tlang/README.md

 # PyTlang

-A pseudo-programming interpreted language created using Python.
+A programming interpreted language created using Python.
 A fun little project.

 To run a script written in tlang you need to type in the terminal: